-'The Free' is a member of the Baptist Union of Great Britain.
+'Frinton Free Church' is a member of the Baptist Union of Great Britain.
 It is in a key position in the town, and known well by the local community.
-We have a Senior Minister, a Youth Minister, a Lay Minister for over 55s (part time), and a full time Children's Pastor.
+Paid Staff are: Mark Massey - Senior Minister, Steve Bell -Interim Pastoral Assistant and Treasurer, Mark Betteridge - Operations Manager and Church Secretary, Clare Thurston - Children's Worker and Chris Halls - Youth Worker.
+We have four Elders, Floyd Davis, Mark Stubbs, Felicity Wall and Martyn Wall, all of whom are Trustees.

 We also have Ministry Leaders who take key responsibility for various areas of Church life.
-The church has a membership of over 550.
-All children's and youth team leaders are church members.
+The church has a membership of over 500.
+All children's and youth team leaders are church members, but may be members of local churches in the FACT group (Frinton Area Churches Together).

-Youth events take place on Sundays and throughout the week in our youth room 'Number 4', and in rest of the building.
-The Youth Minister, Mark Massey, encourages activities both inside and outside the church building.
-He is actively involved with the local secondary school, Tendring Technology College, where he supports students, and takes assemblies and lessons, liaising with the staff.
-Activities include Sunday morning groups, and a contemporary evening service on Sundays, midweek there are interest related groups incorporating bible study and prayer, and a youth club.
+Youth events take place on Sundays and throughout the week in our youth room 'Number 4', and the rest of the building.
+The Youth Worker, Chris Halls, encourages activities both inside and outside the church building.
+There are Sunday morning groups, and a contemporary evening service on Sundays, which is open to all, although structured so it particularly appeals to younger people.
+There are activities on Tuesday and Thursday evenings - 'Engage' on Tuesdays - which is an interest related groups incorporating bible study and prayer, and 'Streams' Youth Club on Thursday evenings, which is age specific (yrs 7-9 and yr 10 up).
 Every year the young people go away for a holiday.

-The children's work is under the care of Lesley Sinca.
-On Sundays there are four age groups for children aged 0-11, which run during the 11.00 o'clock service.
-There are midweek groups for children, 0-4, and after school groups for infant and junior aged children.
-She also has family fun nights, every month, where whole families are invited.
-Lesley leads assemblies in local schools, takes R.E. lessons and runs a Bible lunch club.
-She runs "the baby and toddler rhyme time" in the local library.
-She also visits children in their homes.
+Children's events take place during the week under the care of Clare Thurston.
+On Sundays there is a crèche and two age groups for children aged 3-7 and 7-11, which run during the 11.00 o'clock service.
+There are midweek groups for pre-school children, and after school groups for infant and junior aged children.
+We have Links Club every fortnight on a Thursday.
+Clare leads assemblies in local schools.
+She sometimes visit children's families in their homes.

-The minister responsible for older people, Sandy Burnett, runs a very popular Wednesday morning activity called "Welcome Break".
-Church members volunteer to run this with her.
+The Church runs a very popular Wednesday morning activity called "Welcome Break" for Seniors in the area, which is run by volunteers.
 Lunch is cooked once a month, providing vital social contact for many attendees.
-There are local residents with learning difficulties in supported living, who enjoy coming to the church cafe "Coffee Pot" two or three times a week.
-They also come to our Café Church run on Sunday mornings.
-There is also a craft group each week, which includes adults with care and support needs.
+Church members give lifts to those unable to transport themselves, on a rota..
 The church is inclusive and welcomes all to its many and varied activities.